What To Look For In Your New Garage Door

 Here at Glideaway, we believe quality garage doors deserve quality material.
 For our Coloursteel doors, we use 0.55mm thickness, a thicker grade than other doors found on the market.
 Other materials Glideaway commonly use are Zincalume (0.55mm) and aluminium, which is available in a range of thicknesses and finishes, across all profiles.
 Aluminium is the best material for garage doors with high exposure to the elements and looks great with a powder-coat finish.

 Be aware of the long-term effect of weathering on wooden doors.
-While wood provides an impressive finish to your garage door, over time the wood panelling – of almost all types of wood – will cup, bow, twist, become unstuck, fade, get mouldy and a number of other unwanted disadvantages.
+Wood provides an impressive finish to your garage door.
+Over time though the wood panelling of almost all types of wood will cup, bow, twist, become unstuck, fade, get mouldy and a number of other unwanted disadvantages.
 Please keep this in mind when thinking about purchasing a wooden garage door.

 4. DOOR LIFETIME

 The door lifetime is a highly important factor that can easily be overlooked initially.
-Influenced primarily by the chosen material (wood vs steel), the environmental conditions of the garage door, and the amount of use the door receives, a door can last anywhere from 5 to 60 years.
-However, the usually expected lifetime of a well-maintained garage door is 10-15 years.
+The material chosen (wood vs steel), the environmental conditions of the garage door and the amount of use the door receives all influence whether a door lasts 5 or 60 years.
+You can usually expect the lifetime of a well-maintained garage door to be 10-15 years.
 A quality door, such as a Glideaway ‘Duke’ profile garage door, will ordinarily always meet these expectations, and save the hassle of frequent door replacement down the line.

-While the finish on the door is 100% your choice, the finish can be influenced by aspects such as colour matching, your surrounding environment, and certain aesthetically desired fashionable designs.
+The finish can be influenced by aspects such as colour matching, your surrounding environment, and certain aesthetically desired fashionable designs.
 This is 100% up to you, though.

 For metal doors, clients will generally decide the colour of their garage door by matching the colour of their front door, roofing, or windows, or occasionally as a contrast colour to the main house colour.
-Here at Glideaway, we can usually match the desired colour with our Coloursteel range, or otherwise with our extensive powder-coat range.
+Here at Glideaway, we can usually match the desired colour with our Coloursteel range, or our extensive powder-coat range.